UoSEG23/final-project/README.md

 Product Name: LivTo
 <br/>
 Description:<br/>
 Lifestyle app to be used as a scheduling tool.
 Our original product idea was to develop a portable device that can clean face masks and be compatible with a scheduling app to remind users when to clean their mask.
-But our team decided to expand our product to an everyday scheduling app and to be more versatile.
-So this app is a lifestyle app that also includes the feature reminding to clean your mask.
+But our team decided to expand our product to an everyday scheduling app to be more versatile.
+So this app is a lifestyle app that also includes the feature of reminding to clean face masks.
 The app is user-friendly, convenient, and accessible.
 Our goal is to have users be control of their schedule and be stress-free.